dactylographsy/grunt-dactylographsy/README.md

 - [x] Add support for specifying a delay to reload assets to cache responses
 - [ ] Add support for changing cache to e.g. sessionstorage
   - [ ] Add config for cache lifetime (for sessionstorage)

+## Acknowledgements

+- ...to [BrowerStack](https://browerstack.com) for supporting this project with their awesome services for free!
+- ...to great people around me supporting me with ideas and feedback!